The Bard's Tale IV: Barrows Deep: Reception

-The Bard's Tale IV: Barrows Deep received "mixed or average" reviews according to review aggregator Metacritic.
+The PC version of The Bard's Tale IV: Barrows Deep received "mixed or average" reviews from critics, according to the review aggregation website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received weak approval, being recommended by 31% of critics.

-IGN noted that the game was bogged with technical issues, but called it "an RPG that’s brimming with enjoyable, challenging fights, elaborate and entertaining puzzles, and plenty of visual and musical flair".
+IGN noted that the game was bogged with technical issues, but called it "an RPG that's brimming with enjoyable, challenging fights, elaborate and entertaining puzzles, and plenty of visual and musical flair".
 Game Informer wrote that the game's combat was "a joy and handled with finesse" but criticized the combat system for not "hav[ing] the flexibility to take more than the necessities" and wrote that "...long puzzle mazes detract from the inspired combat system..."
-PC Gamer wrote, "...a number of the underlying systems are unforgivingly old-fashioned...Other elements don’t feel 'old' so much as just rough or unfinished", and praised the combat, exploration and world.
+PC Gamer wrote, "...a number of the underlying systems are unforgivingly old-fashioned...Other elements don't feel 'old' so much as just rough or unfinished", and praised the combat, exploration and world.
 Eurogamer likened the game to a B movie in that "by not trying to please everybody it revels in being different", while similarly criticizing its technical issues and lack of polish and praising its score and puzzle design..
-Destructoid reviewed the game negatively, writing, "The Bard’s Tale IV is an absolute mess.
+Destructoid reviewed the game negatively, writing, "The Bard's Tale IV is an absolute mess.
 The framerate is all over the place, and bugs are constantly rearing their ugly head to impede or altogether halt progress...While the combat and puzzles are interesting enough in their own right, starting in the dreary grey and brown town of Skara Brae is so…unimpressive.
 NPC models look like garbage and no NPC is ever moving around...even conversations feel stilted...", but praised the environments, tactical gameplay, and puzzles.
 GameSpot praised the game's soundtrack and heavily criticized its repetitive mechanics, linear map, dated visuals, shallow puzzles, and technical issues.
 Shacknews thought that the game had good character customization and an immersive world but took issue with the convoluted combat and lackluster story.